 On Emerald Destiny and Emerald Sky with Emerald Cruises, the pool area turns into a cinema space at night where movies are shown.
 (The top of the pool is closed with a retractable floor.)
 The bar near the pool becomes a popcorn concession stand.

-There's usually one, two or three restaurants – not ten
+11. There are usually one, two, or three restaurants – not ten

 Logically, because of the small size of river cruise ships, there's not an abundance of restaurant options.
 There's usually one or two if not three (which would be generous).